LucasFerraroCardoso/IRT_OpenML/README.md

 ### decodIRT_MLtIRT

 This script is in charge of calculating IRT parameters using the R language.
 But don't worry!
-The script takes care of installing the R packages, you only need Python.
+The script takes care of installing the R packages.

 To run this script, just enter the directory where the generated files were saved and the script does the rest.

 `$ python decodIRT_MLtIRT -dir dir_name`

 In this case the default name (output) was left for the output directory in decodIRT_OtML so it would not be necessary to pass the -dir parameter.
 The result of this script will be a file containing the TRI item parameters for 30% of the dataset that was used for testing after a 70/30 split.
+In case the dataset is very large, the split is adapted to leave 500 instances for testing, the rest is used in training.

 ### decodIRT_analysis